January 16, 2017 in Diabetes News, Events, Featured Posts by Vicki Karnes

-All are invited to attend the Quarterly Meeting of the Diabetes Community Action Coalition, Inc., on Tuesday, April 26th, from 11 am to 1 pm at the Mechanicsville Branch Library.
+All are invited to attend the Quarterly Meeting of the Diabetes Community Action Coalition on Tuesday, January 24th, from 11 am to 1 pm at the Mechanicsville Branch Library.
 Newcomers are especially welcome!

 Diabetes prevention and self-management education materials will be available.
 DCAC handouts on finding health insurance, locating resources and support for the uninsured, as well as transitioning to Medicare, will are also available.

 The Mechanicsville Branch Library is located at 400 Formwalt Street SW, Atlanta, GA 30312.
 The meeting room is on the 1st floor, accessible by elevator.
 The entrance to the library is located on the west side of the Fulton County Juvenile Justice Building.

 To sign up for DCAC’s Newsletter or to read it online, click here.

 January 14, 2017 in Featured Posts, Resources for the Uninsured by Vicki Karnes